zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 - In the displayed records of Direct Routing calls, identify the desired call to audit, and select it.
 - From the list heading select **SIP call flow**.

-Alternatively, after selecting your call, you can select the link below the 'Final SIP Code'.
+Alternatively, after selecting your call, you can select the link below the 'Final SIP Code.'

 > [!NOTE]
-> Please allow up to 30 minutes for the SIP call data to be processed and uploaded to the Teams Admin Center for reporting.
+> Allow up to 30 minutes for the SIP call data to be processed and uploaded to the Teams Admin Center for reporting.
-> Call records older than 30 days will not have SIP Ladder information available.
+> Call records older than 30 days aren't available for SIP call flow.

 ### Understanding the SIP call flow view